-Americans aren’t the only ones with an interest in Biologically Based Therapies appeals to people across the globe.
+Americans aren’t the only ones with an interest in Biologically Based Therapies.
 About 6.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Energy & Bio-Based Therapies Majors Make?

 Salaries According to BLS

 Biologically Based Therapies majors often go into careers where salaries can range from $63,340 to $85,600 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Energy & Bio-Based Therapies

-Some careers associated with biologically based therapies require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with biologically based therapies may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.